Jiawan1023/iPSC_integrated_framework/linear_regression/README.md

-scripts for linear regression analysis in Figure 7.
+Scripts for linear regression analysis in Figure 7.

-input tables and data are in Supplementary table 10.
+Input tables and data are in Supplementary table 10.